FAQ

 + How long will it take to apply?

 We value your time!
-The initial application should take 15 minutes to complete.
-Applicants that make it to the Division Prize rounds will be asked to submit a pitch deck and short video.
+The initial application should take no more than an hour to complete.
+Applicants that make it to the Division Finalist rounds will be asked to submit a pitch deck and short video.
 Division finalists will also be invited to optional activities including a mentorship session and relevant training.
-Our goal is that applicants that make it all the way to the Grand Prize round will spend no more than two hours preparing for the Next Challenge.
+Division finalsits will also be given a $3,000 USD stipend for their time and to support their travel to attend the National Awards Celebration at Media Impact Forum in May.

 + What are the application deadlines?